markjnkim/es_mod/01-html/content/step-6-reach-out.md

   ```

-> **Heads Up**: We had to manually add the height and width attributes in the `<iframe>` to render a larger image capable of testing interactivity because the default sizing was too small to enable controls.
+> **Important**: We had to manually add the height and width attributes in the `<iframe>` to render a larger image capable of testing interactivity because the default sizing was too small to enable controls.

  Let's unpack the attributes for the `<iframe>` and review some of the other options available: